YOUR WATER AND WASTEWATER RATES

 FAQs

+Yes.
 New Jersey American Water is regulated by the New Jersey Board of Public Utilities (BPU).
-As part of the pending rate case, we submitted detailed financial data documenting the request for the Company to adjust rates.
-The BPU, Division of Rate Counsel and other parties then scrutinize the information received from the Company in an open and thorough process.
-Based on this, the BPU decides whether it will grant all, some or none of the request.
-In the end, the BPU, with significant input from the Division of Rate Counsel and an administrative law judge, determines the final rates to be implemented by the Company.
+As part of the pending rate case, we submitted detailed financial data documenting the need for the Company to adjust rates.
+The BPU, Division of Rate Counsel and other parties then scrutinize the information received from our company in an open and thorough process.
+Based on this, the BPU decides whether it will grant all, some or none of the requested changes in rates.
+In the end, the BPU, with significant input from the Division of Rate Counsel and a recommendation from an administrative law judge, determines the final rates to be implemented by New Jersey American Water.

 New Jersey American Water filed for a rate change with the New Jersey Board of Public Utilities (NJBPU) on January 19, 2024.

-• If the company’s proposed rates are approved as requested, the water bill for the average customer using 5,640 gallons of water a month would increase from the current charge of $70.70 to $82.00, an increase of $11.30 per month, or 38 cents per day.
+• The water bill for the average residential customer with a 5/8” meter using 5,642 gallons of water a month will increase from the current charge of $75.64 to $80.96, an increase of $5.32 per month, or 18 cents per day.

-• The average monthly residential wastewater bill would increase $6.16, or 21 cents per day depending on the service area.
-To find out how your rates would change, please contact our customer service center at 1-800-272-1325, Monday to Friday, 7 a.m. to 7 p.m.
+• The average monthly residential wastewater bill changes will depend on the service area.
+To find out how your rates will change, please refer to our Tariff above, or contact our customer service center at 1-800-272-1325, Monday to Friday, 7 a.m. to 7 p.m.

-• Even with these increases, the cost of high-quality, reliable, water and wastewater service would continue to be among the lowest household utility bills.
+• Even with these increases, the cost of high-quality, reliable, water and wastewater services continues to be among the lowest household utility bills.

 These improvements included:

-• replacement and rehabilitation of nearly 176 miles of water and wastewater pipeline
+• replacement and rehabilitation of nearly 176 miles of aging water mains

 • investments in treatment facilities to comply with regulations for PFAS

 New Jersey American Water employs best management practices and cost containment techniques, while taking advantage of economies of scale to enhance efficiencies and manage operational costs.
-Many of these enhancements have been in place for years, such as:
+Many of these enhancements have been in place for a number of years, such as:

 • Computer monitoring control systems in most of our treatment facilities, which minimize both operating costs and personnel needs.